-

 Who Should Apply

-- Individuals interested in improving the quality of life for children with special health care needs and disabilities and their families
+• Individuals interested in improving the quality of life for individuals with IDD and their families

-- Individuals enrolled in the New Hampshire-Leadership in Education in Neurodevelopmental Disabilities (N-LEND) training program
+• Trainees enrolled in the New Hampshire/Maine-Leadership in Education in Neurodevelopmental Disabilities (NH/ME-LEND) training program

-- Individuals interested in working with a dynamic interdisciplinary group of faculty and students
+• Individuals interested in working with an interdisciplinary group of faculty and students

 Individuals holding a bachelor's degree from an accredited institution are eligible to apply.
 Applicants much submit:

-- a $25 processing fee (this fee is waived for graduate students who are currently enrolled ).
+3. a $25 processing fee (this fee is waived for currently enrolled graduate students).

-Applications are available by contacting the program coordinator.
-Applications will be accepted anytime, and admissions decisions are made promptly.
-For more information about the program and the application process, contact:
+Applications are available by contacting the Program Coordinator.
+Applications will be accepted anytime, and admissions decisions made promptly.

 Durham, NH 03824